clevelaw/WHOMMP/README.md

 # **W.H.O.M.M.P. – William’s Home Office Metabolic Monitoring Program**
 W.H.O.M.M.P. is a Python-based GUI utilizing Tkinter and Matplotlib libraries that allows monitoring and visualization of health parameters centered around a stationary bike.
+The program was designed to replace a simple 7 segment display to allow for all parameters from the bike (speed, total distance, elapsed time) to be graphed.
 The program utilizes an Arduino as a data acquisition system with several different sensors used for collecting data.
 This includes a hall-effect sensor to for the bike pedals, an MQ135 sensor for expired CO2, a MAX30105 for pulse oximetry and heart rate, a MPS20N0040D for air pressure, and a thermistor for body temperature.

   ![whommp_running](https://github.com/user-attachments/assets/ffd89a9c-31ff-4241-8131-00e553b0837a)